napari/docs/docs/howtos/extending/magicgui.md

 [`magicgui` widget class](https://pyapp-kit.github.io/magicgui/widgets/#the-widget-hierarchy))
 or [`QtWidgets.QWidget`](https://doc.qt.io/qt-5/qwidget.html).
-It can then be added to the napari viewer by instantiating the widget class, then adding this via {meth}`~napari.qt.Window.add_dock_widget`.
+It can then be added to the napari viewer by instantiating the widget class, then adding it to the viewer via {meth}`~napari.qt.Window.add_dock_widget`.
 You can also create a plugin and add your widget class (*not* instantiated widget) as a [widget contribution](widgets-contribution-guide).